networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 ### Start backend services

 If you have multiple computers, you can start multiple instances listening on the same port on each computer.
 Otherwise, start multiple instances that listening to different ports on one computer.
-Here we will start three instances on the same computer and let them listen to 8081, 8082 and 8083 on https.
-Let's disable the HTTP for now as it is never used on production.
+Here we will start three instances on the same computer and let them listen to 8081, 8082 and 8083 on HTTPS.
+Let's disable the HTTP for now, as it is never used on production.

 If you generate the proxy-backend service, you should already have the project on your local light-example-4j/rest/openapi folder.
 If not, let's clone the repo and compile it locally.